 Confluence Library Submissions

 Many of our pieces for the library are solicited from our organizational and tribal partners.
 However, we do accept public submissions on an ongoing basis.
-Our priority is material that advances our mission to connect people with the history, living cultures and ecology of the Columbia River system through Indigenous voices.
-Please do not submit articles that do not relate to these themes.
+Our priority is material that advances our mission to connect people with the history, living cultures, and ecology of the Columbia River system through Indigenous voices.
+Please do not submit articles that do not relate to these themes in some way.